SMARTech: 2004 United States presidential election

 Between 2002 and 2004, the Republican Party paid SmarTech $1.5 million for hosting presidential candidate George W. Bush's website and for distributing "massive amounts of political spam."
 SmarTech hosted the website for the 2004 Republican National Convention, the official website for Bush's 2004 campaign, and the official website for the Republican National Committee.
 The company also donated to the committee that organized the convention.
 Averbeck had previously consulted for the RNC in 2000.

 Politician and activist Kenneth Blackwell hired SmarTech, which was recommended by political consultant Michael Connell, to provide a backup server to display Ohio voting data results in case of any network issues during Election Day 2004.
 At 11:14 PM that night, the SmarTech website was activated.
 Even though no significant outages occurred, voting data was suddenly switched over to SmarTech, with the company receiving Internet traffic from county election offices by the Ohio Secretary of State's office.
 This change occurred at the same time that a large number of votes in Bush's favor were received.

-Lawyer Cliff Arnebeck believed that the purpose of this change may been to help guide Republicans to manipulate votes in specific Ohio counties.
+Lawyer Cliff Arnebeck believed that the purpose of this change may havebeen to help guide Republicans to manipulate votes in specific Ohio counties.

 Stephen Spoonamore, a Republican who specializes in fraud detection and computer infrastructure cybersecurity, testified in King Lincoln Bronzeville Neighborhood Ass'n v.
 Blackwell that election fraud had occurred during the 2004 United States presidential election.
 He speculated that SmarTech acted as a man-in-the-middle with the ability to alter vote totals.